CartoDB/academy/_app/_builder-intro/01-builder-visualization-1-ui.md

 ## Layer Options

 Click on a layer to get a new view of the layer options and explore your data.
 In the layer options the following options for data exploration are; **DATA, ANALYSIS, STYLE, POP-UP and LEGEND**.
+Learn more about [Styling Map Layers](https://carto.com/docs/carto-builder/styling-map-layers/)

 ![5-click-layer]({{ site.baseurl }}/img/builder-intro/lesson1/5-click-layer.png)